 118 Hollister Hall

 |Phil Liu joined Cornell faculty in 1974.
 His research interests include a wide range of topics in fluid mechanics and hydrodynamics, including tsunamis, free surface tracking, wave-structure interaction, wave-seafloor interaction, sediment transport, wave breaking, and internal waves.
 During his sabbatical leaves and short-term leaves from Cornell, Liu has worked at various consulting firms, government laboratories and universities in California, Delaware, the Netherlands, Denmark, Spain, Norway, Japan, Korea, China, Singapore, Germany, Taiwan, and Italy.
 He earned a B.S. degree in civil engineering from National Taiwan University in 1968, a S.M. in civil engineering in 1971, and a Sc.D. in hydrodynamics from the Massachusetts Institute of Technology in 1974.

 Professor of Civil and Environmental Engineering and Director, Systems Engineering Program

 |Linda Nozick joined the faculty at Cornell in 1992 after completing her doctorate.
 She has also been a visiting associate professor in the Operations Research Department at the Naval Postgraduate School in Monterey, Calif., and a visiting professor in the General Motors Global R&D Center in Warren, Mich.
 Her fields of expertise is complex systems modeling with an emphasis on critical infrastructure systems and hazardous materials transportation.
 She earned a B.S. in systems analysis and engineering from The George Washington University in 1989 and M.S.E. and Ph.D. from the University of Pennsylvania in systems engineering in 1990 and 1992, respectively.

-James M. and Marsha McCormick Chair of Biomedical Engineering and Samuel B. Eckert Professor of Chemical Engineering
+James M. and Marsha McCormick Chair of Biomedical Engineering, Swanson Professor of Biomedical Engineering